Gagging on Pacifier: 7 Possible Explanations Why It Happens

 7. Tongue-Tie or Other Oral Issue

-If the baby is unable to suckle correctly due to a tongue-tie or an oral issue, they may also struggle to push the pacifier out of their mouth.
 This can lead to the pacifier dipping too far back into the throat, thereby triggering the gag reflex.

 If you believe your child may have a tongue-tie or other oral health issue, it’s best to contact their pediatrician for an evaluation.
-Most tongue-ties can be resolved via minor surgery or snipping.

 Are Pacifiers Good for Newborns?

-Pacifiers pose positive health benefits specifically for newborns.
-Not only do they help babies learn to self-soothe when upset, but they can also aid in pain relief when teething.
+Not only do pacifiers help babies learn to self-soothe when upset, but they can also aid in pain relief when teething.

 Pros: